hujhax/austin-improv-wiki/Austin Secrets.md

 After the introductory hosting -- which, among other things, informs the audience about the projects that *Austin Secrets* uses for inspiration -- the show kicks off with "A Thousand Different Directions" where a single secret is shown onscreen, and the players perform a quick montage of a couple dozen scene starts based on that secret.
 This helps to start the show energetically, shows the audience that there are lot of different ways to interpret a secret, and demonstrates to the audience by quick examples that the tone of the show can vary widely; from light, surreal silliness to powerful, real-life drama.

 ### Act One: Known Secrets
-After this, the show goes into "known secrets", wherein a secret is shown to the audience and to all the players, and then the players perform a scene based on that secret.
+In this segment, a secret is shown to the audience and to all the players, and then the players perform a scene based on that secret.

 ### Act Two: Truth Chair
 In act two, a chair is placed center stage.
 A performer sits in this so-called "Truth Chair", and they answer honestly any question put to them by the audience.
 Then, the rest of the cast performs a scene inspired by *that* secret.
 Typically, the TV screen will show a bullet list of biographical data about each performer, which the audience can use as a jumping-off point for their questions.

 ### Act Three: Audio Secrets
-At this point, a single secret is shown to both audience and players.
-Then the lights go down, and two players improvise a fictional, extended interview on the microphones based on that secret.
+Here a single secret is shown to both audience and players.
+Then the lights go down, and two players improvise a fictional, extended interview on the microphones based on that secret, in the style of StoryCorps.

 ### Act Four: Hidden Secrets
-The show closes with "hidden secrets", wherein a secret is shown to the audience and to *only one* player.
+During this final segment, a secret is shown to the audience and to *only one* player.
 That player keeps the secret to him- or herself, and initiates a scene based on that secret.

 ## Casts
 ### Season One (2010)